Venomous snake: Evolution

 The evolutionary history of venomous snakes can be traced back to as far as 28 million years ago.
 Snake venom is modified saliva used for prey immobilization and self-defense and is usually delivered through highly specialized teeth, hollow fangs, directly into the bloodstream or tissue of the target.
 Evidence has recently been presented for the Toxicofera hypothesis, that venom was present (in small amounts) in the ancestors of all snakes (as well as several lizard families) as "toxic saliva" and evolved to extremes in those snake families normally classified as venomous by parallel evolution.
-The Toxicofera hypothesis further implies that "nonvenomous" snake lineages have either lost the ability to produce venom (but may still have lingering venom pseudogenes), or actually do produce venom in small quantities, likely sufficient to help capture small prey but causing no harm to humans when bitten.

 Taxonomy

 There is not a single or special taxonomic group for venomous snakes.
 Venom is known in several families.
 This has been interpreted to mean venom in snakes originated more than once as the result of convergent evolution.
 Around a quarter of all snake species are identified as being venomous.